The practical guide to starting a creative agency

 This kind of business is responsible for an amalgam of advertising, design, communication, and marketing services.
-A creative agency is the business to hire when you need to reach a broader audience through the creation of audiovisual content for online and printed marketing channels.
-Some agencies specialize more on specific services, and that is how advertising, design and digital agencies have been born.
+A creative agency is the business to hire when you need to reach a broader audience by making audiovisual content for online and printed marketing channels.
+Some agencies specialize more on specific services, and that is how advertising, design, and digital agencies have been born.

 Decide which services you will be offering